elsiehupp/wikiteam/README.md

   <details>
   <summary>Linux Dependencies</summary>

-  While most Linux distributions will have Python 3 preinstalled, if you are cloning MediaWiki Scraper rather than downloading it directly you may need to install `git`.
+  While most Linux distributions will have Python 3 preinstalled, if you are cloning MediaWiki Scraper rather than downloading it directly you may need to install git.

   On Debian, Ubuntu, and the like: